Seasawher/mathlib4-help/docs/commands.md

 with the matching `end`.
 In either case, the `end` can be omitted, in which case the section is closed at the end of the file.

+## set_library_suggestions
+Defined in: `Lean.setLibrarySuggestionsCmd`

+Specify a library suggestion engine.
+Note that Lean does not ship a default library suggestion engine, so this is only useful in conjunction with a downstream package which provides one.

 ## set_option
 Defined in: `Lean.Parser.Command.set_option`